 In the context of the virus causing COVID-19, there is a need to deliberate on the Chinese military’s interest in biology as an emerging domain of warfare.

-Soldiers of the People's Liberation Army march past a poster of Xi Jinping in front of the Great Hall of the People in Beijing, Monday, May 25, 2020.
+Chinese People's Liberation Army (PLA) soldiers wearing face masks to protect against the spread of the new coronavirus march past a banner depicting Chinese President Xi Jinping at their living squatter inside the Tiananmen Gate in Beijing during a plenary session of China's National People's Congress (NPC) at the Great Hall of the People in Beijing, Monday, May 25, 2020.
 (AP Photo/Andy Wong)

 ~~